circlefin/centre-ecosystem/README.md

 }
 ```

 Valid categories include: `exchange`, `wallet`, `platform`, `protocol`, `application`, `service`.
+If you want to propose a new category, please explain why on your PR.

-If your item supports a currency on multiple blockchains, please add one entry on each appropriate `ecosystem.json` file.
+If your item supports a currency (e.g. [USDC](https://www.centre.io/usdc)) on multiple blockchains, please add one entry on each appropriate `ecosystem.json` file.

-If your item spans across multiple categories, add one entry per category and consider using more specific values for `url` and `description`.
+If your item spans across multiple categories (e.g. `exchange` and `wallet`), add one entry per category and consider using more specific values for `url` and `description`.

 ### 2. High resolution logo file

-A high resolution logo file (A x B pixels) should be uploaded to the `logos`folder, and its name should be the `logo` value on the json entry.
+A high resolution logo file with transparent background should be uploaded to the `logos`folder, and its name should be the `logo` value on the json entry.